Viraj-Patel07/Land-Cover-Change-Detection-Deforestation-/README.md

 - `seaborn`
 - `scipy`

-You can install the required dependencies using `pip`:
+You can install the required dependencies using `pip`

 ## Usage